Curriculum

 - Explain how to load packaged medical devices into sterilizers

-- Recognize various components of the steam sterilizer, their functions, and sterilizer cycle phases
+- Identify various components of the steam sterilizer, their functions, and sterilizer cycle phases

 - Describe physical, mechanical, chemical, and biological monitoring procedures

-- Identify the various inventory replenishment systems and how they’re utilized in central service
+- Identify the various inventory replenishment systems and how they’re used in sterile processing

-- Discuss how ancillary services support central service
+- Discuss how ancillary services support sterile processing

 - Define the distribution process